Forest-Economics-Goettingen/woodValuationDE/README.md

 </figure>

 <br><strong>woodValuationDE</strong> allows for estimating the wood
-value referring to the volume of the standing trees.
-Volume losses due to harvest cuts and residuals, e.g. due to fixed assortment length, are applied based on the harvest volume proportion functions:
+value referring to the volume over bark of the standing trees to be harvested (German unit: Vfm) as usually provided by yield tables and single-tree simulation models.
+Volume losses due to harvest cuts and residuals (in German: X-Holz and NVD-Holz), e.g. due to fixed assortment length, are applied based on the harvest volume proportion functions:
 <a href="#fct_vol_salable"><em>vol_salable()</em></a> provides the
 share of salable volume relative to the volume over bark of the standing trees that are to be harvested.
 It represents the volume that is utilized and taken out of the forest stand and is the relevant volume unit for the revenues.
 <a href="#fct_vol_skidded"><em>vol_skidded()</em></a> provides
-the share of skidded volume relative to the volume over bark of th standing trees that are to be harvested.
+the share of skidded volume relative to the volume over bark of the standing trees that are to be harvested.
 This volume share is brought to the forest road and represents the relevant volume unit for remuneration for the harvest, i.e. the harvest costs.
 The salable volume